Richard Maxfield

-In 1960, he and Young co-curated the early Fluxus concerts at Yoko Ono's loft: the first Downtown concerts.
-In 1967, Maxfield left his tape music, scores and equipment in the care of artist friend Walter de Maria.
+In early 1961, Maxfield and La Monte Young co-curated proto-Fluxus events at Yoko Ono's loft.
+Maxfield was also a friend of Terry Riley and participated in the publication Young and Jackson Mac Low's An Anthology of Chance Operations in 1963.
+In 1967, Maxfield left his tape music, scores and equipment in the care of artist friend Walter De Maria.
 He moved to San Francisco, where he taught at San Francisco State College (1966–67).
-In 1969, he moved to Los Angeles.
+In 1968, he moved to Los Angeles.
 On June 27, 1969, Maxfield committed suicide in LA by jumping out a window of the Figueroa Hotel at the age of 42.

-Maxfield recorded a number of electronic minimalist pieces, a few of which have seen commercial release.
+The MELA Foundation currently maintains the archive of Maxfield's works.

 In 2017, art historian Gerald Hartnett finished a doctoral dissertation on Maxfield at the State University of New York, Stony Brook.
 Hartnett places Maxfield as a crucial contributor to the experimental art and music of the late 1950s and early 1960s, placing him in the context of Guy Debord, William Burroughs, and Samuel Beckett.
 Hartnett wrote about "...experimental, time-based, and technologically reproducible art objects produced between 1954 and 1964 to represent 'the real'... [in which] ...vectors of influence between art and the cybernetic and computational sciences...responded to technological reproducibility in three ways.
 First of all, writers Guy Debord and William Burroughs reinvented appropriation art practice as a means of critiquing retrograde mass media entertainments and reportage.
-Second, Western art music composer Richard Maxfield mobilized chance techniques and indeterminacy to resist scientific and philosophical determinism’s pervasive influences upon post-1945 art and life.
+Second, Western art music composer Richard Maxfield mobilized chance techniques and indeterminacy to resist scientific and philosophical determinism's pervasive influences upon post-1945 art and life.
 Third, author and playwright Samuel Beckett conjectured that ubiquitous recording might become problematic to the quality of experiential life in technologically mediated environments."